eik-lib/node-client/README.md

 ### .maps()

 Returns the import maps defined in Eik config from the Eik server.
 For the maps to be returned they need to be loaded from the Eik server.
-This is done by setting the `maps` option on the `.load()` method to `true`.
+This is done by setting the `loadMaps` option on the constructor to `true`.

 ## License